UVADS/workflow-orchestration/README.md

 ## Loose Coupling

-The best approach to an effective workflow is that each step is independent of the others, can be debugged or scaled independently from other jobs, and that the developer preserve "loose coupling" between them.
-Which is to say that you do not introduce a tight logic from one step to another.
+The best approach to an effective workflow is to ensure that each step is independent of the others, can be debugged or scaled independently from other jobs, and that the developer preserve "loose coupling" between them.
+Which is to say that you should always avoid introducing any tight logic from one step to another.

 If Process A runs and then forces its output directly to Process B, it is possible that Process B is still busy with another job, or that it has errors, or otherwise unavailable.